US OPEN 2020: Novak Djokovic seeded No. 1, eyes 18th Slam

 Last 5 U.S. Opens: 2019-Lost in 4th Round, 2018-Won Championship, 2017-Did Not Play, 2016-Runner-Up, 2015-W

-Aces: 21-0 in 2020 entering semifinals at Western & Southern Open. ...
+Aces: 23-0 in 2020, best start to a season by a man since Djokovic opened 41-0 in 2011. ...
 Has won 5 of past 7 Grand Slam tournaments. ...
 Had reached at least the semifinals in 11 consecutive U.S. Open appearances until departing while hampered by injury last year. ...
 Can gain on rivals Roger Federer (men’s-record 20 Grand Slam titles) and Rafael Nadal (19), neither of whom entered the U.S. Open.

 Matchup to Watch For: Could play big-serving John Isner in fourth round.